How To Automate Net Present Value (NPV) In Excel

 Discount Rate

-For companies, the discount rate will be the cost of capital.
+For companies, the discount rate will be the weighted average cost of capital as shown below.
 For individuals, inflation is a great benchmark.
 Therefore, we will use 3%, a standard placeholder for inflation.

 Number of Periods